Less Than Full Time Training

 Representation and Support

-All LTFT doctors in training will receive full support and advice from the LTFT flexible champion at the trust where you are training, a list of flexible champions is available under the LTFT trust training champions sections at the top of this page.
-In addition LTFT specialty advisors are also available to provide support and advice, if you wish to contact any of these ask your TPD for details.
+All LTFT PGDiT will receive full support and advice from the LTFT champion at the trust where they are training, a list of LTFT champions is available under the LTFT trust training champions section further up this page.
+In addition, LTFT specialty advisors are also available to provide support and advice, if you wish to contact any of these ask your TPD for details.

-For any LTFT queries please email the LTFT team on ltft.nw@hee.nhs.uk or for emergency queries you can contact the LTFT on 0161 268 9578 or 0161 268 9676.
+For any LTFT queries please email the LTFT team on england.ltft.nw@nhs.net, or for emergency queries you can contact the LTFT team on 0161 268 9578 or 0161 268 9676.
 Alison Gale, the Associate Dean for LTFT Training, can also be contacted about any LTFT issues at Alison.Gale@hee.nhs.uk

 Useful links